louisdh/lioness/README.md

 * ```if```/```else```/```else if``` statements

 ## Running
 Since the project does not rely on any dependencies, running it is very simple.
-Open the Xcode project (preferable in the latest non-beta version of Xcode) and hit run.
+Open ```Lioness.xcworkspace``` (preferably in the latest non-beta version of Xcode) and hit run.

 ## Roadmap
 - [x] Structs